 - Labor: Strengthening and Disseminating Research

-Meckstroth, who joined Mathematica in 1994, holds a master’s in public policy from Georgetown University.
-She has authored a wide range of reports and publications on program effectiveness, program implementation, and related lessons for policy and practice and has made many presentations to policy, practitioner, and research groups.
-Before joining Mathematica, she worked as an economist with the Statistics of Income Division at the U.S. Department of the Treasury, where she directed an annual statistical and descriptive study on the role of private foundations and other nonprofit organizations.
+Meckstroth holds a master’s degree in public policy from Georgetown University and joined Mathematica in 1994.
+She has authored a wide range of publications on program effectiveness, program implementation, and related lessons for policy and practice, and she is published in Social Service Review, the Journal of Adolescent Health, and Policy and Practice of Public Human Services.
+She is a regular presenter to audiences that include policymakers, practitioners, and researchers.
+Before joining Mathematica, Meckstroth worked as an economist with the U.S. Department of the Treasury, where she directed an annual descriptive study on private foundations and other nonprofit organizations.

 Rural Welfare-to-Work Strategies Demonstration Evaluation

 This eight-year evaluation documented and tested promising pregnancy prevention approaches in seven sites across the United States, each of which implemented a different program.